 Lessons in Tolerance is an examination of the causes and social costs of the Holocaust, genocide and persecution, followed by the development of positive artistic and intellectual responses to these events.
 As part of the Lessons in Tolerance program, students make a commitment to practicing the ideals of tolerance while the artist is present; and […]

-Learning and dancing go hand-in-hand as students delve into the folk tradition of square dance.
+Learning and dancing go hand-in-hand as students delve into the folk tradition of square dance with Pat Cannon’s Foot and Fiddle Dance Company.
 A popular social dance since Colonial times, square dancing develops partnerships, teamwork, and listening skills while teaching respect and building community.
-This workshop can culminate in a Family Dance Party, a great way to celebrate school community and foster friendships. […]
+This workshop can culminate in a Family Dance Party, a great way […]

 SOLD OUT!
 Rockcreek Steel Drum Band takes students on a journey through the history and development of the modern steel drum instrument from its genesis on the small Caribbean island of Trinidad to its current position as one of the primary components of Calypso music.
 The band invites students to experience the odyssey of this […]